Predator Free Wānaka

 Our native wildlife needs our support.
-Predators such as rats, stoats, hedgehogs, and possums are putting immense pressure on our unique ecosystems, affecting native birds as well as skinks and geckos.
+Introduced predators such as rats, stoats, hedgehogs, and possums are putting immense pressure on our unique ecosystems, affecting native birds as well as skinks and geckos.
 These species are an integral part of our natural heritage, found nowhere else in the world.

 Around 35 native species in our region are currently threatened with extinction.